Acadia’s Schoodic Peninsula Things To Do: A Complete Guide

 Driving Directions

-Head off of Mount Desert Island and connect with Maine 3 West (Bar Harbor Road).
+Head off Mount Desert Island and connect with Maine 3 West (Bar Harbor Road).
 Drive about 17 miles and turn right onto Jordan River Road and then Pinkham’s Flats Road to hook on to Maine 204 East.
 Continue for 4 miles and turn left onto Mud Creek Road to US-1 North.
 Drive for 20 miles through Winter Harbor and connect to Schoodic Loop Road to enter the park.
 You will encounter a Visitor Center and the entrance to the Schoodic Woods Campground first.

 We opted to drive to get to explore a bit more of the local surroundings and found it to be a very scenic drive, especially in autumn.
 The weather was perfect, the leaves were stunning and the roads were quiet.